Mogorno/NSPS-connector-docs/docs/NSPS/data-flows.md

 ## Output

-NSPS outputs enriched events to **connector microservices**, which are responsible for interfacing with external systems.
+NSPS outputs enriched events to [**connector microservices**][connector], which are responsible for interfacing with external systems.
 The enriched event contains all necessary data for provisioning:

 <details>
   <summary>Example of enriched event</summary>